klinge/crowdsec-crowdflare-sync/README.md

 - [update_blocklist](/update-blocklist) - Sync CAPI community blocklist to Cloudflare IP List
 - [update-waf-rules](/update-waf-rules) - Sync local CrowdSec decisions to Cloudflare WAF rule

+There's also an **update-kv-store** folder that holds a script for updating a Cloudflare KV value store with the entire community blocklist and then a Worker script in javascript that uses that.
+This is as of yet experimental and with no support for setting it up on the CF side.

 To respect Cloudflare API rate limits they're made to be scheduled at fixed intervals - not run in real-time.